3.5 Traineeships and apprenticeships

 On this page

 Internships appear in the system of higher education and vocational education.
-In higher education (including higher educational, vocational trainings and dual education) the specific training and outcome requirements define the exact details (including duration and timing), whereas in vocational training the professional and examination requirements define these.
-The latter are set in decrees of ministries responsible for the relevant areas.
+In higher education (including higher educational, vocational training and dual training) the specific training and outcome requirements define the exact details (including duration and timing), whereas in vocational training the professional and examination requirements define these.
+The latter are set in decrees of the ministries responsible for the relevant areas.
 The training and outcome requirements need to be approved by the Educational Authority (Oktatási Hivatal), based on the expertise of the Hungarian Accreditation Committee (Magyar Felsőoktatási Akkreditációs Bizottság).

 Traineeship in the system of vocational education

 The Act LXXX of 2019 on vocational education (2019. évi LXXX. törvény a szakképzésről) states that the Council for Innovation in Vocational Training (Szakképzési Innovációs Tanács), in cooperation with the respective sector of the government, creates the professional and examination requirements and the related programme curriculums for vocational trainings.
 The programme curriculums include the necessary internship information (the number of hours) for each trainings (Innovatív Képzéstámogató Központ, Programtervek).

 The students are employed on the basis of internship agreement which means that the employers have to pay a wage to the student for their work.
 As of 1 January 2022, the base of the salary changed: before, it was calculated on the basis of the minimum wage, then on a certain cost in the budget of Hungary.
 This did not mean change in the total salary ('Szakképzési változások 2022. január 1-től').